-In Sonoma Valley for the seventh summer in a row, the beautiful ruins of a stone winery at Jack London State Historic Park will be transformed into an under-the-stars stage for the award-winning musical productions of Transcendence Theatre Company.
+In Sonoma Valley for the eighth summer in a row, the beautiful ruins of a stone winery at Jack London State Historic Park will be transformed into an under-the-stars stage for the award-winning musical productions of Transcendence Theatre Company.

 The 2019 season runs from Friday, June 14, to Sunday, Sept.
 8, with four different shows presented on selected evenings.
 The performances include:

-Fantastical Family Night: July 13-14 — An inspirational evening of music and dance filled with Broadway, Disney, and everything in between.
+Fantastical Family Night: July 19-20 — A fun-filled, inspirational evening of music and dance featuring with Broadway, Disney, popular radio hits, and beyond.